cea-hpc/modules/doc/source/modulefile.rst

  The :mfvar:`ModulesCurrentModulefile` variable contains the full pathname of the *modulefile* being interpreted.

+.. mfvar:: ModulesVersion

+ The :mfvar:`ModulesVersion` variable can be set in :file:`.version` file to designate the name of the *modulefile* version which should be considered as default in current directory (see `Locating Modulefiles`_ section below).

 .. mfvar:: ModuleTool

  The :mfvar:`ModuleTool` variable contains the name of the *module*